 You’re probably already really conscious of where you choose to place your focus.
 Like where to spend your time, your money and your energy.

 These are all super limited resources.
 So for me to say ‘hey you should do this new thing and build this new income stream and just do that” would be just pointless.
 That is to say, you never seem to have enough time anyway right?!

 You never have enough time, money, energy, focus.
 All of that stuff is so limited.

 But here’s the problem for us mamas.
-Here you are, this super resourceful, smart, driven person who really wants to make a big improvement to yours and your family’s future.
+Here you are, this super resourceful, smart, driven person who really wants to make a big improvement to your family’s future.
 But, you’re already operating at 110%!

 This is where I’d like to introduce an analogy.
 I’m a coach so I love analogies!
 Don’t worry, it’s not going to be super abstract for the entire podcast, we will go practical on this.

 What I want to introduce you to is the concept of your garden.
 What this garden represents, is where your time and money and energy has been going up to this point.

 Don’t worry if you’re a terrible gardener in real life, it’s okay, I’m not so hot either!
 You’re not doomed by using this exercise.

 But, let’s look at this garden of yours, and I was saying you’re at 110% so your garden is full.
 It’s kind of bursting at the seams if we’re honest.

 The seeds that you’ve been planting, all these business ventures and ways to increase wealth to improve your life etc. These seeds they’ve been sprouting right, but there is a fight for space.
 There isn’t actually a lot of resources to go around.